Neeonss/Ip-Pinger/README.md

 2. You DONT PASTE THE IP IN YOU WRITE IT !
 Because if you paste it dont work !

-3.Press Emter and BOOM HE CANT DO ANYTHING HE IS GETTING SPAMMED !
+3.Press Enter and BOOM HE CANT DO ANYTHING HE IS GETTING SPAMMED !